Konovalenko: Stories in Stone

 A story about a storyteller, Konovalenko: Stories in Stone is a meditation on the power of storytelling and art to foster a more compassionate, informed and connected world.

 Konovalenko helped revive and refashion Russia’s centuries-old gem sculpting tradition, disrupted by the Russian Revolution of 1917.
-His sculptures reference the writings of Alexander Pushkin, Sergey Mikhalkov, Pavel Bazhov, Aleksandr Solzhenitsyn, .
-The film will delve into the characters (Bogatyrs, Cossacks, Old Believers, Imperial secret police, Gypsies, Peasants, Boyars, etc.) and customs (courtship and hospitality rituals, banya massages, ice fishing, mushroom picking, tea drinking, wool spinning, etc.) he captured.
+His sculptures reference the writings of Alexander Pushkin, Sergey Mikhalkov, Pavel Bazhov, Aleksandr Solzhenitsyn, etc. The film will delve into the characters (Bogatyrs, Cossacks, Old Believers, Imperial secret police, Gypsies, Peasants, Boyars, etc.) and customs (courtship and hospitality rituals, banya massages, ice fishing, mushroom picking, tea drinking, wool spinning, etc.) he depicted.

-For over a decade, Vasily Konovalenko served as chief stage and costume designer at the Kirov (Mariinsky) Theater in Leningrad, working on such productions as; Swan Lake, Aida, Sleeping Beauty, Romeo and Juliet, and La Traviata.
+For over a decade, Vasily Konovalenko served as a stage and costume designer at the Kirov (Mariinsky) Theater in Leningrad, working on such productions as; Swan Lake, Aida, Sleeping Beauty, Romeo and Juliet, and La Traviata.
 It was the 1957 production of Prokofiev's final ballet, 'The Stone Flower', about a young stone cutter named Danila, that would start Konovalenko on a new path that would become a life-long obsession.
 Like Danila, Konovalenko was smitten by the proverbial 'Mistress of Malachite Mountain' and devoted himself to stone work thereafter.

 'Konovalenko: Stories in Stone' is the first feature-length documentary about the life, art and times of Ukrainian-Russian gem sculptor, Vasily Konovalenko.
 Tracing Russian/Soviet/Cold-War history through his story, the film will provide viewers with an understanding of the fabric of the Russian national identity and worldview.
-It will provide a major service to Konovalenko’s artistic legacy, enhancing audience’s understanding of the artist’s life as well as providing background and subtext to references in his sculptures.
+It will provide a service to Konovalenko’s artistic legacy, enhancing audience’s understanding of the artist’s life as well as providing background and subtext to references in his sculptures.
 It will greatly expand the awareness of, interest in and accessibility to his work and his culture.
 The film will give Russian and Ukrainian viewers a sense of pride in having their culture recognized and appreciated by foreign audiences.

 The film will explore: